About Us

 Cooking, food and community remained a happy memory from home and research showed a significant demand for South Indian and Sri Lankan cuisine, particularly made from high quality ingredients, so Papi’s Pickles was born!

 Female refugees and migrant workers remain a marginalised group in society, and employment is core to the process of integration, which is where we step in.
-Since 2015, we are proud to say that Papi’s Pickles has recruited and trained twenty long-term unemployed women, and we are a London Living Wage employer.
+Since 2015, we are proud to say that Papi’s Pickles has recruited and trained 30 long-term unemployed women, and we are a London Living Wage employer.

 Our impact